-Thank you to the enthusiastic and passionated teachers who joined us at St Joseph’s College in Geelong for the Literacy for Learning tutor training.
+Thank you to the enthusiastic and passionate teachers who joined us at St Joseph’s College in Geelong to complete the Literacy for Learning Tutor Training.
 Read below what they had to say about the training.

 Thoroughly engaging – providing the time for clarification and conversation both from the facilitator and group was invaluable.
 Sequenced to build awareness and then really focus in on developing capability.
 The language in the manuals and the course incorporate technicality but also target teachers from all sectors.
 Carly Sopronick, Head of Teaching Services, Atherton State High School